 The Teachable platform is the perfect place for acoustic blues guitar lessons online.
-From slow Delta blues lessons to fast ragtime acoustic blues guitar licks, the format gives the student plenty of opportunity to practice and review lessons, plus there's life-time access!
+From slow Delta blues guitar lessons to fast ragtime acoustic blues guitar licks, the format gives the student plenty of opportunity to practice and review lessons, plus there's life-time access!

-The main pack of lessons called 'From Texas To The Delta', isn't really a course in technique, demonstrating blues licks on guitar, for example.
+The main pack of online blues lessons called 'From Texas To The Delta', isn't really a course in technique, demonstrating blues licks on guitar, for example.
 Nor does it contain acoustic blues guitar lessons for beginners, although some of the lessons are doable for a guitarist with basic finger-picking skills.

 Texas To The Delta should really be approached as a resource of 40 lessons that demonstrate all fingerstyle patterns of every acoustic blues style.
 Jim has mails from people all over the world who tell him that this pack was the foundation for their studies which eventually led them to a professional musical career, a very pleasing result, as it's his passion to spread the blues.

 "I've tried to ensure that this Teachable school features the best online blues guitar lessons available by including everything I know after a playing career spanning 45 years.
 But experience, even though necessary, isn't all that's needed to effectively teach guitar.
 The blues is much more than a collection of catchy acoustic guitar licks or a chord progression in E or A. From the slow blues to ragtime, the feeling is ultra-important.

 The feeling of the blues comes from the heart, through the fingers, to the ears of the listener.
 The best acoustic blues guitar lessons show those tiny movements of both hands that make a particular sound of a style or artist.
 Once the student understands how these small movements produce a variety of sounds, not just notes, then he can adapt them into his own sound.
 This is how the genre is spread and continues without diluting the quality."